-The ESPniagara, in conjunction with NOAA's bloom forecasting tools NOAA Operational Lake Erie HAB Bulletin and the Experimental HAB Tracker, will strengthen NOAA's ability to detect microcystins and forecast bloom movement, providing important information to local managers assessing potential human health impacts.
-Currently, water treatment managers rely on weekly water quality sampling proxies, such using algal pigment concentrations to infer risk of toxins and/or sampling and analysis of water once it has reached the treatment plants.
-Unfortunately, these methods provide water treatment managers little time to respond to a toxic bloom.
-The ESPniagara can provide managers an earlier warning of algal blooms and their toxicity, which will enable communities to take action to protect public health sooner.
-Tests are done every other day starting in July and then increased to once a day starting Aug.
-1 to coincide with the expected peak in bloom toxicity.
-Test results are automatically emailed to the inboxes of researchers This new, near real-time information will augment weekly monitoring in Lake Erie, which requires field water quality samples to be analyzed in the laboratory for algal toxin.
-Correlations between weekly field data collected on toxicity and chlorophyll concentrations will continue to be monitored in an effort to develop an experimental forecast of bloom toxicity.
+NOAA GLERL’s ESPs, in conjunction with the NOAA Lake Erie HAB Forecast, strengthen NOAA's ability to detect microcystins and forecast bloom movement, providing important information to local managers assessing potential human health impacts.
+Without them, water treatment managers rely on weekly water quality sampling proxies, such using algal pigment concentrations to infer risk of toxins and/or sampling and analysis of water once it has reached the treatment plants.
+These other methods provide water treatment managers little time to respond to a toxic bloom.
+ESPs can provide managers an earlier warning of algal blooms and their toxicity, which enable communities to take action to protect public health sooner.
+Tests are done every other day starting in July and then increased to once a day starting in August, to coincide with the expected peak in bloom toxicity.
+Test results are automatically emailed to the inboxes of researchers This near real-time information augments weekly monitoring in Lake Erie, which requires field water quality samples to be analyzed in the laboratory for algal toxin.
+Correlations between weekly field data collected on toxicity and chlorophyll concentrations are continuously monitored in an effort to develop an experimental forecast of bloom toxicity.

 Info Services Branch Chief